IDMNYU/audiolab/docs/index.md

-# NYU Integrated Digital Media:
+# NYU Integrated Digital Media
 ## Audio Lab studio manual
 How to use the IDM / BxmC audio lab (2MTC, rooms 823/824)